kernoeb/Telegramusic/README.md

 FORMAT=zip
 ```

+If the `zip` file is too big (more than 50MB), the bot will split the zip file into multiple parts.

 ### Allow FLAC format

 If you have Deezer premium, you can allow the bot to download FLAC files by adding the following line in the `token.env` file :